• Skip to secondary menu

 Step 7

 Add the trim!
 Using the lattice strips, add the long strips to the sides first.
-I used 5/8″ brad nails and wood glue to attach.
+I used 5/8″ brad nails and wood glue to attach them.
 If you don’t have a brad gun, you can just use glue and set something heavy on each side for a while.

 DIY Cup Dispenser